-In 2016 her stage play Cargo premiered at the Arcola Theatre, about a group of refugees travelling to Europe in the back of a cargo container inspired by her experiences volunteering in Calais, where she runs refugee aid and advocacy group Calais Action.
+In 2016 Tess’s stage play Cargo premiered at the Arcola Theatre, about a group of refugees travelling to Europe in the back of a cargo container inspired by on-the-ground experiences volunteering in Calais and running refugee aid and advocacy group Calais Action.

 ★★★★★ ‘A play for our times’ – Broadway World